 How to Reach Rann of Kutch:

-- From you can take private cabs and bikes to travel to Great Rann of Kutch.
+From there you can take private cabs and bikes to travel to the Great Rann of Kutch.